FarahaniMehrshad/NaiveCircuitSimulator/readme.md

 	bool dirty()

 # Circuit Gui
-The graphical part works completely separate from core.
-You may want to use the program's gui and implement the circuit solving algorithm yourself.
+The code of the graphic part of the program is written entirely independent of the core.
+You may prefer to use only the program graphics and implement the circuit-solving algorithm yourself.
+There are only two functions that communicate with the core, and by changing these functions, you can reach your goal.
-Fine! just take care of these functions.
-These are the functions which are responsible for creating a circuit and reading data from it.

     void CircuitGui::createAndSolveCircuit()
     void CircuitGui::drawItemInfo(Item & item)

-# How does it work?
+# The algorithm
-While it is not very easy to explain the algorithm in details, but let's have a try.
+While it is not very easy to explain the algorithm in detail, let's try.
 Consider this circuit:

 ![](https://github.com/FarahaniMehrshad/NaiveCircuitSimulator/blob/master/Pics/SampleCircuit.PNG)